Americanundrum/Americanundrum/README.md

 <p align="center">
 <img width="300" src=https://imgur.com/xcukZDV.png><img width="300" src=https://imgur.com/xcukZDV.png>
 <p align="center">
-I have a general distaste for MOST of the [CH] ships I see, but I won't outright assail them until it's Rusame or Sovreich.
+I have a general distaste for MOST of the [CH] ships I see.
+I think the most obvious two are RusAme and ThirdSov.
+Just personal preferences though, if you ship this I'll probably bully you so yea don't bring it up gang.
 <p align="center">
-<sub>"But but- Fjord!
-Let people ship what they want!
-It isn't harming you!</sub> Jump.
-I have the full freedom to hate whatever ship I want.
-Yes that includes the ones that people like to tell me about.
-Just because I didn't say anything when you were talking about your little OTP doesn't mean I think it isn't utterly stupid.
+<sub>So overall just don't talk about them at all.</sub> Or I will probably make fun of you.
+Yk. :~)
 <p align="center">
 <img width="300" src=https://imgur.com/MyQdqzA.png><img width="300" src=https://imgur.com/MyQdqzA.png>
 <p align="center">